unccd/Prais4-reporting-manual/SO3.md

   - National data
 * - __Input data__

-    (Data needed to generate indicator SO 3-2, as described in Steps 2 to 4)
+    Data needed to generate indicator SO 3-2, as described in Steps 2 to 4
-  - WorldPop data for the period 2000–2020, disaggregated by sex.
+  - WorldPop data for each year in the period 2020–2023, disaggregated by sex (with the 2020 data duplicated for 2021,2022 and 2023 due to the lack of updated WorldPop population data post-2020).

     Drought intensity class data as determined by indicator SO 3-1.
   - Gridded population products derived from national official statistics from the year 2000 to the reporting year, ideally annual and, if available, disaggregated by sex.